PhilipEskins/fetcher/README.md

 _If you have problems or would like to comment about something feel free to contact me at philipeskins@gmail.com_

-## Technologies Used
+## Technologies/packages used

-_This website uses HTML, CSS, JavaScript, express, ejs, nodemon, validator, mongodb, dotenv, bcryptjs, express-session_
+_This website uses HTML, CSS, JavaScript, express, ejs, nodemon, validator, mongodb, dotenv, bcryptjs, express-session, connect-mongo_

 ### License